playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ## React

-To automatically scope our CSS in our React application we'll rely on Vite's built-in support for [CSS Modules](https://github.com/css-modules/css-modules).
+To automatically scope our CSS in our React application, we'll rely on Vite's built-in support for [CSS Modules](https://github.com/css-modules/css-modules).

 To do this, we just need to add `.module.css` to the name of any CSS file: